 Photos of Children

 Make sure you have a meeting spot, just in case anyone gets separated.
 With the kids, we always talk about the meeting spot and even how to find their way to the meeting spot.
+This is not something you just mention once and are done.

 In our state, we have high human trafficking numbers.
 I personally have worked on committees trying to fight this epidemic in our state.
 With that in mind, I know how this can happen anywhere.
 When I travel, I am extra careful with my daughter.
 We stick together.